zzet/ansible-common-role/README.md

 Role Name
 ========

-With this role you can prepare you machine to work with:
+With this role you can prepare you machine to work with setup:
+ - curl
+ - vim
+ - git
+ - runit
+ - htop
+ - atop
+ - imagemagick
+ - python-pycurl

-  Setup system encoding to UTF-8
+System encoding to UTF-8

-  Setup predefined packages

 Adding google ns to resolf.conf
 Prepare project directory

 Requirements
 ------------